DezziDez/Thread-the-TTRPG/src/site/notes/Core Rules/Chapter 8 ~ Skills and Flaws/Skill List/Insight/Rank 2/Blend In.md

 Refresh: None

 Effects:
-You can attempt to act natural using the environment around you to make yourself [[Core Rules/Chapter 4 ~ Mechanics/Hiding\|Hidden]] in plain sight.
+You can attempt to act natural using the environment around you to make yourself [[Core Rules/Chapter 4 ~ General Mechanics/Hiding\|Hidden]] in plain sight.